roshanadh/twitter-qotd/README.md

 Twitter account: https://twitter.com/of_qotd

 Make **GET** requests to https://roshan-qotd.herokuapp.com/of_qotd for invoking the tweet function.
-However, Twitter API does not allow duplicate status updates.
+However, Twitter API does not allow duplicate status updates within a certain interval of time.

 So, https://uptimerobot.com/ makes the requests in definite intervals to invoke the function.